 Control as an agent experience

-We also suggest you also add a control as a variant to the Agent Experiences.
-If none of your experiences are outperforming, the agent will shift traffic toward whichever option is performing least badly, including the control if it is included as a variant..
+You can also add your control as a variant within the agent experiences - there's a 'Show as Control' option when adding a variant.
+If none of your experiences are outperforming, the agent will shift traffic toward whichever option is performing least badly, including the control if you've added it as a variant.

 What you'll see in the report